-The MiVoice Business scales based on the number of users, the devices, and the UC profile as described in "MiVoice Business scaling" on page 58.
+The MiVoice Business scales based on the number of users, the devices, and the UC profile as described in "MiVoice Business scaling".

 Because of the flow-through model of the SB architecture, there are two groups of MiVoice Border Gateways; SIP trunk MiVoice Border Gateways and user MiVoice Border Gateways.